Reclaim Credit Card PPI Free

 If you've a credit or store card, urgently check whether it included insurance.
 If it did, you could be paying £1,000s for potentially worthless cover - and you might not even know about it.

-Then in August 2010, it set out a list of rules providers must follow to proactively find and compensate consumers that have been mis-sold a policy.
-In October 2010 the banking trade body, the British Bankers' Association (BBA), decided to take legal action against these plans and placed most cases on hold.
+In October 2010, the banking trade body, the British Bankers' Association, decided to take legal action against these plans and unfairly placed most cases on hold.